moniabak/CucumberFramework/README.md

 ### Steps
 Steps are in the `src/test/java/steps` folder.
 Every file has name with sufix Steps like `NameSteps.java`.
-These files in the steps file there are exampled files.
+These files in the `steps` folder are exampled files.
-In every step file there is PageObjectManager object to get.
+In every step file there is PageObjectManager object to get what is needed in the steps.
+There is also junit file to do operations before and after tests.

 ```
-Hooks - class just with @Before and @After.
+Hooks - class with @Before and @After, here can be set some configuration specific for tests.
 ```
 ### Features
 Test cases, scenarios are in the folder `src/test/resources/features`.